pelias/openstreetmap/README.md

 You can optionally change:

 - `imports.openstreetmap.leveldbpath` - this is the directory where temporary files will be stored in order to denormalize osm ways, in the case of a planet import it is best to have 100GB free so you don't run out of disk.
+- `import.openstreetmap.adminLookup` - most OSM data doesn't have a full administrative hierarchy (ie, country, state, county, etc. names), but you can optionally create it via the [`pelias/admin-lookup`](https://github.com/pelias/admin-lookup) plugin; just set this property to `true`.
+Consult the `admin-lookup` README for setup documentation (namely just downloading the Quattroshapes dataset).

 If your paths point to an SSD rather than a HDD then you will get a significant speed boost, although this is not required.